inialum/inialum-error-notification-service/README.md

 # inialum-error-notification-service

-Microservice for sending error notification to Discord.
+Microservice for sending error notification.
+For now, this service only supports sending Discord message via Webhook.

 ## Development